Matthew McCauley (politician): Mayor of Edmonton

 In 1889, McCauley co-founded (with Frank Oliver and John Alexander McDougall) the Edmonton Board of Trade, forerunner to the Chamber of Commerce.

-When Edmonton was incorporated as a town on January 9, 1892, it held its first election in 1892 with McCauley acclaimed as mayor as no other candidates had put their names forth.
-Among his concerns during his first term were to "establish order" among the scattered shacks near the trading post, and widening various streets around the town, in preparation for what he envisioned in the future of Edmonton becoming a "busy metropolitan".
+After Edmonton was incorporated as a town on January 9, 1892, it held its first election in 1892 with McCauley acclaimed as mayor as no other candidates put their names forth.
+Among his concerns during his first term were to "establish order" among the scattered shacks near the trading post, and widening various roads around the town, in preparation for what he envisioned in the future of Edmonton becoming a "busy metropolitan".

 He led the "Rat Creek Rebellion" of 1892 to prevent an important federal office moving to the rival community of South Edmonton (later City of Strathcona).
 During his first term as mayor, the Canadian government decided to move the Dominion Land Office from Edmonton to Strathcona, which was then a separate community, on the south side of the North Saskatchewan River.
-When government agents began to carry out the move, citizens quickly set up a resistance.
-Headed by McCauley and a group of prominent citizens including councillor John Cameron, angry Edmontonians descended on the office, cut the horses loose and tore to pieces the wagon that the officer was packing with records for transportation.
-The situation escalated quickly, becoming heated.
-A couple days later Mounties were summoned from Fort Saskatchewan, their nearest headquarters, and McCauley took the mob of armed citizens to the bridge over Rat Creek (on the site of today's Commonwealth Stadium).
-He stood off the police, and they returned to Fort Saskatchewan requesting instructions.
+When government agents began to carry out the move, town residents armed themselves and resisted.
+Headed by McCauley and other prominent Edmontonians, including councillor John Cameron, an angry mob descended on the office, cut the horses loose and tore to pieces the wagon that the official was packing with records for transportation.
+The situation became heated.
+A couple days later Mounties were summoned from Fort Saskatchewan, their nearest headquarters.
+McCauley took the mob of armed townspeople to the bridge over Rat Creek (on the site of today's Commonwealth Stadium).
+He stood off the police, and they returned to Fort Saskatchewan to request instructions.
 The government reversed its decision to move the office.
 Instead it simply opened an additional office in South Edmonton.
-The Mounties refused to try to enforce law and order in Edmonton after this, and the Edmonton Police Service began a month later.
+The Mounties refused to try to enforce law and order in Edmonton for a short time after this, and the Town of Edmonton hired its own constable.